tinymce/tinymce-docs/get-started-cloud/editor-plugin-version.md

 ### Selecting specific version numbers

 You can specify a *Major* version number, a *Major.Minor* version number or a *Major.Minor.Patch* version number.
-If the Minor or Patch versions numbers are not present, it will default to the latest Minor/pPatch version released.
+If the Minor or Patch versions numbers are not present, it will default to the latest Minor and Patch version released.

 ##### Example
 Major version number (e.g. "4").